To ensure that schools:

 The Social Disadvantage loading allocates funding based on parental occupation, parental education and the level of concentration of disadvantage in a school.
 Students with the highest level of need are targeted with the most funding to ensure schools have the resources to support them.

-- contact parents when occupation and/or education data needs to be queried.
+contact parents when occupation and/or education data is missing, incomplete or unclear

 Education and Training Reform Act 2006